Anime Revolution

-Anime Revolution (abbreviated as AniRevo) is a three-day anime convention held annually in August in Vancouver, BC.
-Initially held in the East Wing of the Vancouver Convention Centre (Canada Place), it has been held in the newer West Wing since 2017 before expanding eastward in Toronto's Metro Toronto Convention Centre starting in 2025.
+Anime Revolution (abbreviated as Anirevo) is a three-day anime convention held annually in August in Vancouver, BC.
+Initially held in the East Wing of the Vancouver Convention Centre (Canada Place), it has been held in the newer West Wing since 2017 before expanding eastward to Toronto's Metro Toronto Convention Centre beginning in 2025.

 While the name is similar, the convention has no connection to Anime Evolution.

 Programming

+Rave event at Anime Revolution 2024.

 Anime Revolution is notable for being the first anime convention in Vancouver to host voice actor guests from Japan and often features high-profile recording session performances.
 They also regularly bring in representatives from North American anime distributors such as Bandai and Crunchyroll.
 Their regular programming includes anime and AMV screenings, voice actor panels, as well as stage events including cosplay shows and the 70s Anime Dating Show.

 Other events have included contests, industry/fan panels, workshops, vendor and artist rooms, video game groups, concerts, raves/masquerades and photo shoots.